Dharm Yoddha Garud: Plot

 Ganesh sends Mushak to see what his mother is preparing for him.
 Mushak gets caught by Kartikeya.
 All the Gods and Goddesses arrive and wish Ganesh.
 Kadru arrives and asks forgiveness from Vinata and Garud, being totally reformed.
 Nar Narayan tells the story of Ganesh from where His mother wanted a son like Vishnu's avatar, Krishna.

 Vishnu arrives and blesses her.
-But, Mahadev goes to bless 2 Demons,thus missing the chance of seeing his son.Very soon, Parvati gives birth to a son.
+But, Mahadev goes to bless 2 Demons, thus missing the chance of seeing his son.
+Very soon, Parvati gives birth to a son.
 She tells him to not let anyone come in until the time she finishes her meditation.
-However,when Mahadev returns and Ganesh stops him and he gets angry and cuts Ganesh's head.
+However, when Mahadev returns and Ganesh stops him and he gets angry and cuts Ganesh's head.
 All of them realise who Ganesh is.
 Parvati realises what had happened and swears to destroy everything but Mahadev gives life to Ganesh with an elephant head.
-Parvati,at first refuses to accept him but later accepts him.
+Parvati at first refuses to accept him but later accepts him.

-Ganesh arrives,at the end of the story,and gives Garud the good news that he is going to be Vishnu's vahak.
+Ganesh arrives at the end of the story and gives Garud the good news that he is going to be Vishnu's vahak.
 Garud gets extremely happy and goes to Vaikunth.
-Vishnu tells Garud to lift his finger but he falls down and as a result,he loses his powers and to regain his powers and become Vishnu's Vahaan,they take a human form to complete a mission.
+Vishnu tells Garud to lift his finger but he falls down and as a result, he loses his powers and to regain his powers and become Vishnu's Vahaan, they take a human form to complete a mission.

 They go to help Shastri and her husband to find their missing son by narrating the tale of Maa Parvati and all of her nine avatar's.
-With each passing day,both Garud and Shastri gets the blessings.
+With each passing day, both Garud and Shastri get the blessings.
 Their greedy sister tries to take control of the house.
 At the 10th day, their son returns and the greedy sister realises her mistakes.
 Vishnu, Lakshmi and Garud return to Vaikunth.

 Maa Lakshmi tells the story of 'Bhaktha Pralhad' and Narasimha Avatar of Vishnu.
-Later Gajendra calls for help and Garud finnally gets to be Vishnu's Vahaan.
+Later Gajendra calls for help and Garud finally gets to be Vishnu's Vahaan.
 They help Gajendra and the Devta's hail the name of Vishnu and Garud.